Nathan Faulkner UKCP Reg; MBPsS

 How many sessions would you need to come for?

 There is no set amount of time that I work with people for.
-I believe therapy is a uniquely individual process and therefore believe the length of time we work together should be decided between us.
+I believe therapy is a uniquely individual process and therefore believe the length of time we work together is something you and I can discuss together.
 I have experience of working with individuals and couples for anything from a few sessions to much longer term therapy.